 Other Important Policies

 Superuser does not sell advertising nor do we accept sponsorships of any kind.
 We also do not participate in any kind of link-building relationships.
 Our goal is to build a credible, independent publication.
 Superuser does not coordinate its coverage with our member companies, members of the Board, or anyone else.
-Superuser works hard to make sure that any author that we publish clearly states any potential conflicts of interest, such as investments in companies mentioned, and/or friendly or familial relationships that might influence editorial.
-If you are aware that any such conflict has not been disclosed, please alert us immediately.
+Superuser works hard to ensure that any author we publish clearly states any potential conflicts of interest, such as investments in companies mentioned, and/or friendly or familial relationships that might influence editorial.
+If you are aware of any such conflict that has not been disclosed, please alert us immediately.
 Our editors and contributors are variously members of the OpenStack Foundation, members of the community, and professional journalists.